At a Glance

 ✨Tip Number 2

 Showcase your leadership skills by preparing examples of how you've inspired and motivated colleagues in previous roles.
-Think about specific instances where you supported others in their professional development, as this aligns perfectly with what Drymen Nursery is looking for.
+Think about specific situations where you supported others in their professional development, as this aligns perfectly with what Drymen Nursery is looking for.

 ✨Tip Number 3